dhague/vpower/README.md

     `sudo pip install -r requirements.txt`

-4. Edit config values in `config.py` - typically you'll set `SPEED_SENSOR_ID` to the ANT+ ID of your speed sensor and `SENSOR_TYPE` to your type of sensor.
-If using a wheel-driven trainer you will want to set the wheel circumference.
+4. Edit config values in `vpower.cfg` - typically you'll set `speed_sensor_id` to the ANT+ ID of your speed sensor and `speed_sensor_type` to your type of sensor.
+Next, uncomment one of the `power_calculator` lines to tell *vpower* what type of turbo you are using.
+If using a wheel-driven trainer you will then want to set the `wheel circumference` value.
+If you have a wind trainer (i.e. the resistance comes purely from a fan in the air) then you will want to set the `air_density` value for better accuracy.
-Set `CORRECTION_FACTOR` to 1.0 to begin with - you can adjust it later according to your own comparative tests or perceived exertion.
+Set `correction_factor` to 1.0 to begin with - you can adjust it later according to your own comparative tests or perceived exertion.

-## [optional] Setting up air density correction
+## [optional] Setting up air density correction using a [BME280 sensor](https://www.google.co.uk/search?q=bme280+sensor)

 This is just a matter of downloading and setting up the BME280 Python module.